IBM-Cloud/terraform-provider-ibm/website/docs/d/database.html.markdown

 Creates a read only copy of an existing IBM Cloud Databases resource.

-Configuration of an ICD data_source requires that the `region` parameter is set for the IBM provider in the `provider.tf` to be the same as the ICD service `location/region`.
+Configuration of an ICD data_source requires that the `region` parameter is set for the IBM provider in the `provider.tf` to be the same as the ICD service `location/region` that the service will be deployed in.
 If not specified it will default to `us-south`.
 A `terraform refresh` of the data_source will fail if the ICD `location` is  different to that specified on the provider.

 ## Example Usage